Cheshakoneko/Calcifer_circ2MHC/README.md

 ---

 Important:
-At the moment Calcifer only works with a conda nevironment created by the environment.yml-file.
+At the moment Calcifer only works with a conda environment created by the environment.yml-file.
 A non-compiled version will be available with the full release.

 # 1. Introduction